 At some point Kelly had a desire to move into a different sport and started exploring other opportunities that led to his current appointment at the ITF.
-The ITF is based in London and have 207 members worldwide with 6 regional Associations and 125 staff in the headquarters in Roehampton near Wimbledon.
-Kelly’s job is to develop and implement a five year strategy for the ITF working with the 12 directors that make up the leadership team.
+The ITF is based in London and have 207 members worldwide with six regional associations and 125 staff in the headquarters in Roehampton near Wimbledon.
+Kelly’s job is to develop and implement a five-year strategy for the ITF working with the 12 directors that make up the leadership team.

 Kelly believes that competing in sports can help children and grown-ups in their lives on other levels.
 “If children are in the right environment with the right approach, there are so many transferable skills.
 Parents can be much too pushy and forget about the fact it is mostly about learning about themselves and how to interact with others.
 Participating in sports I still feel is so important for kids to develop as the dynamics can be very enriching.”